Human history: Africa

-In the forest regions of West Africa, various kingdoms and empires flourished, such as the Yoruba empires of Ife and Oyo, the Igbo Kingdom of Nri, the Edo Kingdom of Benin (famous for its art), the Dagomba Kingdom of Dagbon, and the Akan kingdom of Bonoman.
-They came into contact with the Portuguese in the 15th century which saw the start of the Atlantic slave trade.
+In the forest regions of West Africa, various kingdoms and empires flourished, such as the Yoruba empires of Ife and Oyo, the Igbo Kingdom of Nri, the Edo Kingdom of Benin (famous for its art), the Dagomba Kingdom of Dagbon, and the Akan kingdoms of Bonoman and Adanse.
+They came into contact with the Portuguese in the 15th century, which saw the start of the Atlantic slave trade.

-In the Congo Basin by the 13th century there were three main confederations of states: the Seven Kingdoms, Mpemba, and one led by Vungu.
-In the 14th century the Kingdom of Kongo emerged and dominated the region.
+In the western Congo Basin, by the 13th century, there were three main confederations of states: the Seven Kingdoms, Mpemba, and one led by Vungu.
+In the 14th century, the Kingdom of Kongo emerged and dominated the region.
 Further east, the Luba Empire was founded in the Upemba Depression in the 15th century.
-In the northern Great Lakes, the Empire of Kitara rose around the 11th century, famed for its total lack of written record.
+In the northern Great Lakes, the Empire of Kitara rose around the 11th century, famed for its oral traditions.
 It collapsed in the 15th century following Luo migrations to the region.

-On the Swahili coast the Swahili city-states thrived off of the Indian Ocean trade and gradually Islamized, giving rise to the Kilwa Sultanate from the 10th century.
+On the Swahili coast, the Swahili city-states thrived off of the Indian Ocean trade and gradually Islamized, giving rise to the Kilwa Sultanate from the 10th century.
 Madagascar was settled by Austronesian peoples between the 5th and 7th centuries, as societies organized at the behest of hasina.
-In Southern Africa, early kingdoms included Mapela and Mapungubwe, followed by the Kingdom of Zimbabwe in the 13th century, and the Mutapa Empire in the 15th century.
+In Southern Africa, an early kingdom was Mapungubwe, followed by the Kingdom of Great Zimbabwe in the 13th century, and the Mutapa Empire and Kingdom of Butua in the 15th century.